dincertekin/eyebreak/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Release](https://img.shields.io/github/v/release/dincertekin/eyebreak)

 eyebreak is a free Windows app that reminds you to take regular eye breaks while working.
-It follows the **20-20-20 rule** by default — a short break every 20 minutes and a longer one every 2 hours — but every interval is configurable.
+It follows the **20-20-20 rule** by default, a short break every 20 minutes and a longer one every 2 hours, but every interval is configurable.

 ## Screenshots